-PRQ: Current enrollment in Dental Hygiene program.
-Covers general pharmacology and reviews drugs that may influence the management of dental hygiene patients.
-Enables the student to develop sufficient knowledge of pharmacology to permit safe and effective medical evaluation of patients for dental hygiene treatment.
+Pre requisite(s): Current enrollment in Dental Hygiene program.

+Examines general pharmacology and discusses relevant drugs that may influence the management of dental hygiene patients.
+Completion of the course enables students to perform safe and effective evaluations of patients for dental hygiene treatment.